V. Krishnaswamy Iyer

-Venkatarama Iyer Krishnaswamy Iyer CSI (15 June 1863 – 28 December 1911) was an Indian lawyer and High Court judge of Madras.
+Venkatarama Krishnaswamy Iyer CSI (15 June 1863 – 28 December 1911) was an Indian lawyer who served as a justice of the High Court of Madras and on the Executive Council of the Governor of Madras.
+He was also known as a leader in the second generation of the Mylapore clique.

 He was involved in the prosecution of a partner of the British banking Company Arbuthnot & Co after the bank crashed on 22 October 1906.
 Following the crash, Iyer gathered together eight Indians who started a bank funded by Chettiar Capital which later became the Indian Bank.
-He is the first Indian to have a beach-fronted statue when a statue of his was put up outside the Senate House.
-Madras University in 1912.
+He is the first Indian to have a beach-fronted statue, when a statue of his was put up outside the Senate House, Madras University in 1912.

 Early life and education

-Krishnaswany Iyer was born on 15 June 1863 in Thiruvidaimarudur, Thanjavur district, the second of four sons of Venkatarama Iyer who was a District Munsiff and his wife Sundari.
+Krishnaswamy Iyer was born on 15 June 1863 in Thiruvidaimarudur, Thanjavur district, the second of four sons of Venkatarama Iyer who was a District Munsif and his wife Sundari.
 Sundari died when Krishnaswamy was young and his father Venkatarama Iyer married again.

 Krishnaswamy Iyer was educated at Thiruvidaimarudur and S. P. G. High School, Thanjavur where he was a classmate of P. S. Sivaswami Iyer.
 Krishnaswamy graduated from Government College, Kumbakonam and Presidency College, Madras, and obtained a law degree from Madras Law College.

 Early career

 Krishnaswamy Iyer began practicing as a lawyer in 1885.
-He did not do well, initially, but in 1888, when S. Ramaswamy Aiyengar, a prominent lawyer, on his appointment as District Munsiff, handed over his brief to Krishnaswamy, Krishnaswamy got the break he desired much.
+He did not do well initially, but in 1888, when S. Ramaswamy Aiyengar, a prominent lawyer, on his appointment as District Munsiff, handed over his brief to Krishnaswamy, Krishnaswamy got the break he desired much.
 Krishnaswamy's rise was then, meteoric.
-He was elected Secretary of the Vakil's Association and in 1891, founded the Madras Law Journal with another lawyer, P. R. Sundaram Aiyar.
+He was elected Secretary of the Vakil's Association and in 1891, founded the Madras Law Journal with another lawyer, P. R. Sundaram Iyer.

 The Arbuthnot Bank crash

 Krishnaswami became known when he was the contending advocate in the Arbuthnot bank case.
 In 1906, this popular bank crashed and depositors lost huge sums.
 Krishnaswami played a role in ensuring that the principal partner was imprisoned.
 The event led to his assisting in setting up the Indian Bank.

+In the Summer of 1907, it was his devastating cross examination of Sir George Arbuthnot that led Justice Subramania Iyer to proceed with insolvency action against him.
+The following line of questioning is especially insightful into the kind of malpractices that Sir George Arbuthnot indulged in:

+Question (by Krishnaswamy Iyer) : Where is it stated that the amount mentioned is the balance standing against McKenzie and due by him ?